-This course includes major units in clothing care and construction.
+This course includes units in clothing care and construction.
 Clothing construction projects are included.
-Each student will create a handmade garment fit to their clothing size.
-Students will learn hand sewing, proper zipper application and many other basic sewing skills.
+Each student will learn hand sewing, proper zipper application, and many other basic sewing skills.
+Students will also look at factors that contribute to your personal style and a look into the fashion industry that produces the clothing you wear.